All Episodes

 Happily so.

-I want to take just a brief moment here, folks, to congratulate all the inductees uh that went in Saturday at the National Football League Hall of Fame, Ray Field Wright, Reggie uh Reggie uh White.
+I want to take just a brief moment here, folks, to congratulate all the inductees that went in Saturday at the National Football League Hall of Fame.

-I've got personal stories I could tell you about all these guys, but I I will not, especially Reggie.
+I've got, except with Rayfield Wright and Warren Moon, I've got personal stories I could tell you about all these guys, but I will not, especially Reggie.

-Uh John Madden, I've uh I've been around a number of times, love John Matt.
+John Madden, I've been around a number of times.

 John Madden, as a broadcaster, is one of my heroes.

-Told him that once in a golf course out the ATT at Pebble Beach.
+Told him that once on a golf course out the AT ⁇ T at Pebble Beach.

-I said, Well, I knew that, but I just wanted you I just wanted you to know that that uh that you were one of my love Madden.
+I said, well, I knew that, but I just wanted you, just wanted you to know that you were one of my love Madden.

-And uh of course, Troy Aikman, I I have to tell you something, Troy Aikman is one of the what he said about about uh all he wanted to do was play pro sports and he's lived a dream, uh he meant it.
+And, of course, Troy Aikman, I have to tell you something, Troy Aikman is one of the, what he said about all he wanted to do was play pro sports, and he's lived a dream.

-He sent me a couple notes and even a telegram congratulating me and uh saying he was very interested to see how I did.
+I remember when it was announced that I got the commentator gig at ESPN, he sent me a couple notes and even a telegram congratulating me and saying he was very interested to see how I did.

 It's such a small fraternity of people that ever make it into any professional sports hall of fame.